Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash? This Swagbucks review will tell you all you need to know.

 Clicking the “Answer” tab takes you to the “Gold” Surveys.
 Here you have a range of surveys available for you to complete.

 The list shows you an estimated time to complete each survey, and the number of SBs you will earn.
 There’s no real consistency with how many SBs you get based on the length of the survey.
 This means some do seem more worthwhile than others.
 The surveys don’t seem to hang around for long as the quota of people required is often quickly fulfilled.
+As with other survey sites, it makes sense to be selective as to which surveys to spend your time on.

 Once you click “Start Survey,” you are taken through some preliminary questions to qualify.
 As with many survey sites, you will probably find yourself “screened out” on plenty of occasions because they are looking for specific demographics for each survey.
 However, there is normally another survey waiting straight away.